wcai49/CrossMetaTrade/README.md

 # CrossMetaTrade

-## This is the Personal project for Microsoft Hackathon 2022.
+## This is the Team project for Microsoft Hackathon 2022.

 ![](https://github.com/wcai49/CrossMetaTrade/blob/main/src/CrossMetaTrade_Cover.png)

-So far there is only one member in the team.
+So far there are 4 members and one advisor in the team.
 Might update this later if we have more people who are interested in this project.
 Apply without any hesitation if you are:

 1. Interested in any of the relevant topic: Metaverse, NFTs, Unity Game Development, Blender/3DMax modeling;
 2. Locates in Suzhou, Greater China Region;